International Confederation of Fullbore Rifle Associations: Formation of ICFRA

-The Palma Match
+Palma match competitions

-Palma competition dates from 1876, featuring long-range rifle shooting out to 1,000 yards.
-The first Palma Match was contested by teams from the U.S., Australia, Canada, Scotland and Ireland (with muzzle-loading rifles at that time).
-The Match is the world's second-oldest International Team Match, behind only the America's Cup.
+The Palma competition dates from 1876, featuring long-range rifle shooting out to 1,000 yards.
+The first Palma match was contested by teams from the U.S., Australia, Canada, Scotland and Ireland (with muzzle-loading rifles at that time).
+The Palma match is the world's second-oldest International Team Match, behind only the America's Cup.
 The matches continued to the late 1920s, and the trophy was eventually lost in Washington DC around the outbreak of WW2.
 The match was revived in the modern era in 1966 in Canada, and continues between teams from around the world.
-The bolt-action rifles are to ICFRA TR specification (either .308 WIN or .223 REM are allowed) and fire Match Grade ammunition using a 155 or 90 grain bullet respectively using micrometer aperture (iron) sights.
-The last two International Long-range Target Rifle World Championships were held in the U.S. in 2015 and New Zealand in 2019, when the Palma Trophy was won by Great Britain (2015) and Australia (2019).
-The Reference contains a history of all results of the Palma Match since its inception.
-The modern Palma Match requires Teams of 16 Firers occupying 4 Targets: together with 4 Target Wind Coaches, Captain, Manager, Main Wind Coach and 2 Reserves a full strength Palma 'Squad' is 25 persons.
+The bolt-action rifles are to ICFRA TR specification (either .308 Winchester or .223 Remington are allowed) and fire Match Grade ammunition using a 155 or 90 grain bullet respectively using micrometer aperture (iron) sights.
+The last two of its international long-range target rifle world championships were held in the U.S. in 2015 (won by Great Britain) and in New Zealand in 2019 (won by Australia).
+Its modern Palma matches require teams of 16 firers (occupying 4 targets), together with 4 target wind coaches, a captain, manager, and main wind coach, plus 2 reserves.
+Thus, a full strength Palma 'squad' is 25 persons.